 11. North End

-The historic architecture of Boston in Massachusetts, USA, at Boston North End, where the Italian community has its most important restaurants.
+The historic architecture of Boston in Massachusetts, USA, at Boston North End.

-The historic architecture of Boston in Massachusetts, USA, at Boston North End, where the Italian community has its most important restaurants.
+The historic architecture of Boston in Massachusetts, USA, at Boston North End.

 Boston’s historic North End is the city’s oldest neighborhood renowned for its Italian heritage.
 With its narrow streets and old-world charm, the North End is packed with authentic Italian restaurants, pastry shops, and historic sites like the Paul Revere House.